NovaLink is NovaSparks’ response to banks and trading firms who are developing scalable tick-to-trade systems on FPGAs.

 By using NovaLink, trading firms can now implement advanced strategies covering thousands of instruments across markets and asset classes that would not fit on a single chip design.

-NovaLink extends the data processing pipe of NovaTick inside the customer trading FPGA.
+NovaLink extends the data processing pipe of NovaTick inside the customer trading FPGA Logic.
 To use a software analogy, NovaLink offers a normalized “hardware based API” IP core common to all the feeds.
 Like any normalized software API, once the integration is done for one feed, it is done for all the feeds.
-NovaLink sends the feed updates (book, status, trade, auction…) coming from the markets to the trading FPGA.
+NovaLink sends the feed updates (book, status, trade, auction…) coming from the markets to the trading FPGA Logic.

 Accelerate time to market